maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   I have to admit that I have no idea what COM4 is used for.
   I expected it to carry a second Serial channel (e.g. `Serial1`) but I can't get it to work.
+  I did once succeed in routing the `Serial` not over the "COM" but over the "USB" connector, by changing something in Tools.
+  But I think I prefer tp keep the Serial feedback ("COM") separated from the debugger ("USB").

-- Changed the sketch the sketch a bit so that we are sure the firmware is updates (e.g. change the initial value of n to 8000, or the delay).
+- Change the sketch a bit so that we are sure the firmware is updated (e.g. change the initial value of n to 8000, or change the delay).

 - Compile and Upload.
   We hear some USB disconnect and connect beeps from the PC.